-- (i) Amounts received by a person with a disability that are disregarded for a limited time for purposes of Supplemental Security Income eligibility and benefits because they are set aside for use under a Plan to Attain Self-Sufficiency (PASS); - (ii) Amounts received by a participant in other publicly assisted programs which are specifically for or in reimbursement of out-of-pocket expenses incurred (e.g., special
+(i) Amounts received by a person with a disability that are disregarded for a limited time for purposes of Supplemental Security Income eligibility and benefits because they are set aside for use under a Plan to Attain Self-Sufficiency (PASS);

-- equipment, clothing, transportation, child carechildcare, etc.) and which are made solely to allow participation in a specific program; - (iii) Amounts received under a resident service stipend not to exceed \$200 per month.
+(ii) Amounts received by a participant in other publicly assisted programs which are specifically for or in reimbursement of out-of-pocket expenses incurred (special Housing Authority of the City and County of San Francisco equipment, clothing, transportation, child care, etc.) and which are made solely to allow participation in a specific program;

+Housing Choice Voucher Administrative Plan-050124

+(iii) Amounts received under a resident service stipend.
 A resident service stipend is a modest amount (not to exceed \$200 per month) received by a resident for performing a service for the PHA or owner, on a part-time basis, that enhances the quality of life in the development.
 (Such services may include, but are not limited to, fire patrol, hall monitoring, lawn maintenance, resident initiatives coordination, and serving as a member of the PHA's governing board.
-No resident may receive more than one such stipend during the same period of time); - (iv) Incremental earnings and benefits resulting to any family member from participation in qualifying State or local employment training programs (including training programs not affiliated with a local government) and training of a family member as resident management staff.
-Amounts excluded by this provision must be received under employment training programs with clearly defined goals and objectives, and are excluded only for the period during which the family member participates in the employment training program unless those amounts are excluded under paragraph (b)(9)(i) of this section; - (13) Reparation payments paid by a foreign government pursuant to claims filed under the laws of that government by persons who were persecuted during the Nazi era; - (14) Earned income of dependent full-time students in excess of the amount of the deduction for dependent in § 5.611.\$480. - (15) Adoption assistance payments for a child in excess of \$480 the amount of the deduction for a dependent in § 5.611.-per adopted child. - (16) Deferred periodic amounts from Ssupplemental Ssecurity Income and Ssocial Ssecurity benefits that are received in a lump sum amount or in prospective monthly amounts, or any deferred Department of Veterans Affairs disability benefits that are received in a lump sum amount or prospective monthly amounts. - (17) Payments related to aid and attendance under 38 U.S.C.
-1521 to veterans in need of regular aid and attendance. - (18) Amounts received by the family in the form of refunds or rebates under State or local law for property taxes paid on the dwelling unit. - (19) Payments made by or authorized by a State Medicaid agency (including through a managed care entity) or other State or Federal agency to a family to enable a family member who has a disability to reside in the family's assisted unit.
-Authorized payments may include payments to a member of the assisted family through the State Medicaid agency (including through a managed care entity) or other State or Federal agency for caregiving services the family member provides to enable a family member who has a disability to reside in the family's assisted unitAmounts paid by a State agency to a family with a member who has a developmental disability and is living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home. - (20) Loan proceeds (the net amount disbursed by a lender to or on behalf of a borrower, under the terms of a loan agreement) received by the family or a third party (e.g., proceeds received by the family from a private loan to enable attendance at an educational institution or to finance the purchase of a car).
+No resident may receive more than one such stipend during the same period of time);

+(iv) Incremental earnings and benefits resulting to any family member from participation in qualifying State or local employment training programs (including training programs not affiliated with a local government) and training of a family member as resident management staff.
+Amounts excluded by this provision must be received under employment training programs with clearly defined goals and objectives, and are excluded only for the period during which the family member participates in the employment training program;

+(13) Reparation payments paid by a foreign government pursuant to claims filed under the laws of that government by persons who were persecuted during the Nazi era;

+(14) Earned income of dependent full time students in excess of \$480.

+(15) Adoption assistance payments in excess of \$480 per adopted child.

+(16) Deferred periodic amounts from supplemental security income and social security benefits that are received in a lump sum amount or in prospective monthly amounts, or any deferred Department of Veterans Affairs disability benefits that are received in a lump sum amount or prospective monthly amounts.

+(17) Payments related to aid and attendance under 38 U.S.C.
+1521 to veterans in need of regular aid and attendance.

+(18) Amounts received by the family in the form of refunds or rebates under State or local law for property taxes paid on the dwelling unit.

+(19) Amounts paid by a State agency to a family with a member who has a developmental disability and is living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home.

+(20) Loan proceeds (the net amount disbursed by a lender to or on behalf of a borrower, under the terms of a loan agreement) received by the family or a third party (e.g., proceeds received by the family from a private loan to enable attendance at an educational institution or to finance the purchase of a car).